These resources were updated on Jan. 23, 2023.

 Use this timeline filled with images and videos from the United States Holocaust Memorial Museum to help students gain context and perspective on the events that took place starting from just prior to 1933 to events that took place after 1945.

-This 38-minute film from the United States Holocaust Memorial Museum examines the Nazis’ rise and consolidation of power in Germany.
+Click here to watch a 38-minute film from the United States Holocaust Memorial Museum examines the Nazis’ rise and consolidation of power in Germany.
 Using rare footage, the film explores their ideology, propaganda and persecution of Jews and other victims.
 It also outlines the path by which the Nazis and their collaborators led a state to war and to the murder of millions of people.

 This lesson reveals the haunting story of the towns of Lidice and Lezaky — both who were razed to the ground by Nazis told through commemorative stamps.
 Students will examine actual images of the stamps to unlock the story of these two sites of devastation.